nishantvarma/resources/README.md

 - Introduction to Probability – Joseph K. Blitzstein, Jessica Hwang [[Video](https://archive.org/details/harvard-stat110-probability)]
 - Applied Combinatorics – Mitchel T. Keller, William T. Trotter [[Video](https://archive.org/details/gatech-math3012-applied-combinatorics)]
 - Book of Proof – Richard Hammack

+# Quotes

+- > “The best way to learn anything is to discover it by yourself.”
+- > “The only way to learn mathematics is to do mathematics.” — Paul Halmos
+- > “If you can’t solve a problem, then there is an easier problem you can solve: find it.”
+- > “A great discovery solves a great problem but there is a grain of discovery in the solution of any problem.”

 # Note